for our 12/13 webinar (1PM ET) with leading cyber attorney Robert Metzger on the risks of not complying with DFARS 7012 & CMMC

 Similarly, prior to deployment of encryption at rest there was significant data theft due to lost, stolen or inappropriately decommissioned computers.
 But, with encryption at rest products such as Bitlocker, enterprises have dramatically reduced unauthorized data access.

 As we fast forward to today, we find encryption in transit and encryption at rest have become commonplace.
-Alongside this evolution, attackers have followed the path of least resistance and moved onto other techniques as well.
+Alongside this evolution, attackers have followed the path of improved IT hygiene and moved onto other techniques as well.
 In Part 1 of the series, we’ll examine the trend of attackers use phishing, spoofing and Business Email Compromise (BEC) to breach enterprises, and how encryption can help.

 Phishing is the most common form of attack, with as many as 95% of enterprise attacks involving spear phishing.
 Business Email Compromise scams (which involves impersonating various executives and employees) are also on the rise and have cost businesses $3.1 billion over the past few years.

 When criminals phish a user, they typically send an email pretending to be someone credible and try to trick the recipient into doing something such as giving up their password or downloading malware.
 Many phishing attacks leverage ‘spoofing’ techniques, in which attackers masquerade as legitimate users and companies by creating a forged sender address to make the email appear legitimate.
 Even when trained to avoid external phishing emails, 30% of employees will still open well-crafted malicious email messages.